 You’re the final gatekeeper to decide how much profit to earn from a product listed on Amazon.
 For example, you are selling high-tech camera products and they’re in high demand with fewer direct competitors.
 And then you might expect higher-margin such as 30~40% or even more.
 On the other hand, you are selling FMCG products with lots of competitive merchants on the same search result page.
 You might be totally okay with a lower profit margin such as 5~10% or even lower.
 It’s because you’re aiming for more sales volume to capture market share, instead of profit from each transaction.

-However, as a basic calculation Table A from below, the profit margin in fact is not 100% fully controlled by your preference to define.
+However, as a basic calculation Table A from below, the profit margin in fact is not 100% fully controlled by your preference defined.
 And it’s more being controlled by what products you are selling.
-In terms of a store on the marketplace, it’s a kind of product-centric strategy as I talked before in a video about Amazon FBA vs Amazon Associate.
+In terms of a store on the marketplace, it’s a kind of product-centric strategy as I talked about before in a video about Amazon FBA vs Amazon Associate.
 So a good profit margin can be varied time by time, geo by geo.

-For example, you are considering the source and sell a product.
+For example, you are considering the source and selling a product.
 And then you could approximately calculate its EXW price per unit.
-It is quoted by a supplier, shipping fees affected by the transportation method you select.
+It is quoted by a supplier, and shipping fees are affected by the transportation method you select.
 And the size of the product, referral fees are charged by Amazon based on what category of product you are selling.
 Amazon charges you FBA fees if you need Amazon to automatically handle the fulfillment.